Showing posts with label Platformers - Vertical. Show all posts

 Top Banana

-Top Banana is a vertically scrolling platformer not too dissimilar to Magic Boy or Rainbow Islands.
+Top Banana is a vertically scrolling platformer similar to Magic Boy or Rainbow Islands.
 Ignoring the stupid eco storyline, this has an unusual mix of weirdness but begins with a tripped-out acid-style intro that reminds me of Grotesque and Aciid Burn (Whattaheck).
 Well, a little, and it's in stereo so worth watching.

-The gameplay is simple, we start at the bottom of the screen and leap upwards using the platforms whilst avoiding the rising water levels.
-Along the way are the unusual nasties and our weapon appears to be "love" itself.
-We deliver a fatal kiss of death to anything that gets in our way.
+The gameplay is simple, we start at the bottom of the screen and leap upwards using the platforms, avoiding the rising water levels.
+Along the way are nasties but our weapon appears to be "love" as we deliver a fatal kiss of death to anything in our way.
 So take no prisoners and enjoy killing loving everything!!

-Considering this is a game full of eco-preservation, it contradicts itself by killing animals.
-Anyhow, you win when you reach the top and then the screen falls and you can collect lots of doughnuts and other items before starting the next stage.
-Nothing new or mind-blowing but I actually quite enjoyed this incredibly cr4p platformer!
+Considering this is full of eco-preservation, it contradicts itself by killing animals.
+Anyhow, you win when you reach the top, then the screen falls and you can collect lots of doughnuts and other items before starting the next stage.
+Nothing new or mind-blowing but I quite enjoyed this incredibly cr4p platformer!

 Before we go any further, let's take a peep at the first screenshot (which is taken from the ST version)